Social Media & Electronic Comms Policy

 Website

-The Parish Council’s website is an integral part of the Parish Council.
+The Council’s website is an integral part of the Council.
 Its purpose is to communicate with residents, local clubs, societies and organisations as well as external bodies and/or Central Government organisations.
-The Parish Council will aim to ensure that all information within the website is up to date and relevant.
+The Council will aim to ensure that all information within the website is up to date and relevant.

 The following items may be included: